 “You are dipping your toes in a well of irony where a simple sarcasm would do.
 Truth, daughter mine, is finicky, fickle and, like yogurt and Patagonian gopher cheese, does not suffer travel gladly.”

 “Neither do I. Have you considered dying?
 Packing it all in, like?
 I could help you out.
 I have training.
 I am a death-midwife.”

 “Oh, lawsy-lawsy, missy Sarah, I’se too young to go.”
 The earpiece distorts as Lucy Hobart barks hard laughter.
 “Sure you don’t want to hear about how I killed Archie Drye?
 Not one teensy-weensy morsel?
 You are faking indifference to get back at me.
 For what I ask you?
-I have given you the greatest gift imaginable—the gift of life, with all the misery and derelictions appertaining thereunto.
-You get to see head-on collisions, the broken glass, puddled coagulating blood, the screams, the firemen coming to extract the victims.
-In 3-D with no waxy buildup, the real look of wood, cleaner than clean, all the good stuff—live as it happens.
+I have given you the greatest gift imaginable—the gift of life, with all the misery and disappointments appertaining thereunto.
+You get to see head-on collisions, the broken glass, puddled blood coagulating, the screams, the firemen coming to extract the victims.
+In 3-D and IMAX with no waxy buildup, the real look of wood, cleaner than clean, all the good stuff—live as it happens.
 Sarah?”

 “Listen, I catch colds, get mugged and get cancer from second-hand smoke.
 I get flat tires.
 Thanks for the gift.
 Sorry I didn’t send you a card.”

 Dear daughter, thinks Lucy, Your arrival will give me an opportunity to catch up on the brawls and oddments of 92 wasted years.
 “Thanks for the non-card,” says Lucy.